sixhours-team/memcached-spring-boot/README.md

     }
     ```

-Please look at the [demo](https://github.com/igorbolic/spring-boot-memcached-demo) project for further details on using
-the Memcached cache in a Spring Boot application.
+For further details on using the Memcached cache in a Spring Boot application please look at the [demo](https://github.com/igorbolic/spring-boot-memcached-demo) project.